Tochinonada Taiichi: Retirement

 Following a performance with only three wins in the January 2012 tournament and facing certain demotion to the makushita division, he declared his retirement and missed his last match on the final day.
 He is remaining in the sumo world as a coach at his stable under the toshiyori or elder name Takenawa Oyakata.
 His official retirement ceremony or danpatsu-shiki took place at the Ryōgoku Kokugikan on 29 September 2012, with new yokozuna Harumafuji performing his dohyō-iri there for the first time.

+In 6 February 2024, he led a delegation of wrestlers coming from Ishikawa Prefecture (including Ōnosato, Endō and Kagayaki) sent after the 2024 Noto earthquake; charged with symbolically presenting Governor Hiroshi Hase with the sums raised during the January tournament and donations from the Sumo Association.

 Fighting style

 Tochinonada was a yotsu-sumo wrestler, preferring grappling techniques that involve grabbing the opponent's mawashi.
 His favoured grip was hidari-yotsu (left hand inside, right hand outside), for which he was well known.
 His most common winning kimarite was yorikiri (force out) but he also regularly used his preferred inside grip to win by shitatenage (underarm throw).
 He was also fond of oshidashi (push out) and tsukiotoshi (thrust down).